 Potential Forgiveness Amounts

-Enter the amount on line 6 multiplied by the amount on line 7.
-This calculation incorporates the loan forgiveness reduction required for any full-time equivalency (FTE) employee reductions as described in PPP Schedule A. For more information, see Interim Final Rule on Paycheck Protection Program posted on April 2, 2020 (85 FR 20811).
+Enter the amount on line 10 multiplied by the amount on line 11.
+This calculation incorporates the loan forgiveness reduction required for any full-time equivalency (FTE) employee reductions as described in PPP Schedule A.

 Enter the loan amount you received from your lender.

-Divide the amount on line 1 by 0.75, and enter the amount.
-This determines whether at least 75% of the potential forgiveness amount was used for payroll costs.
+Divide the amount on line 1 by 0.60, and enter the amount.
+This determines whether at least 60% of the potential forgiveness amount was used for payroll costs.
+Note that you should divide by .60 here – don’t multiply!

-If you’ve made it this far, you have calculated your forgivable amount.
-That’s with two caveats:
+If you’ve made it this far, you have calculated your potential forgivable amount.
+Congratulations!

 Representations and Certifications

-You will need to keep certain records documenting forgiveness for six years after the date the loan is forgiven or paid in full.
+You must to keep certain records documenting forgiveness for six years after the date the loan is forgiven or paid in full.
 In addition, you must “permit authorized representatives of SBA, including representatives of its Office of Inspector General, to access such files upon request.”

-The documentation requirements are found on page 10 of the application.
+The documentation requirements are found on pages 7 and 8 of the instructions.

 The Borrower Demographic Form